acamu/ansible-raspberry-admin/README.md

 ## A - Share SSH key between remote hosts
-First i set up a public/private keypair on the Raspberry pi controller so I don’t have to do any login stuff
+First step : Set up a public/private keypair on the Raspberry pi controller so I don’t have to do any login stuff

     // Generate the key
     ssh-keygen -t rsa -b 4096 -f ~/.ssh/id_rsa
-    // Spit it Out
+    // show it
     cat ~/.ssh/id_rsa.pub

-Second copy the key freshly output and used SSH to connect to each Pi Zero from the raspberry pi controller
+Second step : Copy the key freshly output and use SSH to connect to each Pi from the raspberry pi Master

-    sudo ssh pi@P1, P2, P2, P4
-    sudo mkdir ~/.ssh
-    sudo nano ~/.ssh/authorized_keys

-Need to Paste Precedently key copied ...
-Not very efficient ...

     ssh-copy-id pi@P1
     ssh-copy-id pi@P2
     ssh-copy-id pi@P3
     ssh-copy-id pi@P4

-Not very efficient to...
+Not very efficient ...

 The best solution

-Create a file called servers.
-On server by line
+Create a file called 'servers'.
+One server by line.

     192.168.100.1
     server.example.com